We recently had New Venetian Gold granite countertops installed in our bathroom. It feels very gritty.

 I wish I could tell you exactly why this happens, but I'm not a geologist.
-Essentially the slab is slowly decomposing simply because the integrity of the slab, the binding of minerals (which happened a looong time ago) is poor.
+Essentially the slab is slowly decomposing simply because the integrity of the slab, the binding of minerals (which happened in the earth a gazillion years ago) is poor.

 Granite slabs are graded (and priced) based on such qualities and some shady dealers will buy this type of slab to increase profit margin.

 If a fabricator picked out the slab for you, then you may have some recourse for replacement.
-Otherwise not much you can do unless you want to apply some type of permanent topical coating like from Aldon or Kinloch.
+Otherwise, not much you can do unless you want to apply some type of permanent topical coating like from Aldon, Kinloch, Clearstone or others.